mufidu/mufidu.com/posts/cs50x.md

 ![](/img/this-is-cs50.webp)

 I'm sorry but I'm not translating this.
-For the English version, I think it will be better to go to the <a href="https://cs50.harvard.edu/x/2021/" target="_blank" rel="noopener">original CS50x lectures</a>.
+For the English version, I think it will be better to go to the <a href="https://cs50.harvard.edu/x/2021/" target="_blank" rel="noopener noreferrer">original CS50x lectures</a>.

 Cheers!